City of Wolverhampton Council wants to hear from people who are LGBT+ and interested in becoming foster parents.

 Fostering for Wolverhampton welcomes LGBT+ potential parents and will support their application to foster.

-There is no such thing as a typical foster carer, we welcome applications from people of any sexuality, race or religion.
-You don’t have to be married or have a partner either, we have lots of excellent single foster carers.
+There is no such thing as a typical foster parent, we welcome applications from people of any sexuality, race or religion.
+You don’t have to be married or have a partner either, we have lots of excellent single foster parents.

 What matters is that you can open your hearts and your home to a child who hasn’t had the best start in life and make a real difference to their future.